DCC-EX/dcc-ex.github.io/docs/reference/hardware/i2c-displays.md

 As you can see from the comments in this code, both of these displays can now be written to from \|EX-R\| using the `SCREEN()` directive.
 See the \|EX-R\|
-`exrail/exrail-command-reference:communication and display functions`{.interpreted-text
-role="ref"} for more information.
+`exrail/exrail-command-reference:communication and display functions` for more information.